Lateralus138/Auto-Hide-Desktop/README.md

 Auto-Hide Desktop will automatically hide your desktop icons and taskbar once the system has been physically idle for more than the users specified time.
 Programs default is 3 seconds.
 The user has the ability to auto start this program at system boot and change the idle delay in the settings found in the system tray.

-## Example Code - Getting the app list
+## Example Code - Toggling desktop icons

 ToggleDeskIcons(idle_time){
 	DetectHiddenWindows, On